 The reaction to the Copilot commercial is very mixed, and a lot of it is jokes at Microsoft’s expense.

-Some users ask Copilot how to get rid of it, with some saying, “Hey Copilot, how can I uninstall you?” and “Hey Copilot, how do I delete Windows 11?”
-Others ask it how to install Linux or downgrade to Windows 10, thanking Microsoft for “encouraging me to stay on Linux.”
+On YouTube, some users ask Copilot how to get rid of it, with one user asking, “Hey Copilot, how can I uninstall you?” and “Hey Copilot, how do I delete Windows 11?”
+Others ask how to install Linux or downgrade to Windows 11.

-There are a few positive voices, too.
-Some commenters say they like Copilot and use it every day, calling it “a really good feature” and “the biggest gift of help.”
-But even those messages sit under comments pointing out the low view count and wondering how many dislikes the ad has.
+As I mentioned, Copilot has some use cases, and there are a few positive voices, too.
+Some users say they like Copilot and use it every day, calling it “a really good feature” and “the biggest gift of help.”

 Overall, the reaction to the ad reads like a small holiday war between people who want AI in Windows and people who wish they could tell Copilot to disappear.